A pilonidal cyst is a fluid-filled developmental defect at the base of the spine.

 There are recent reports that laser hair removal in the area may be an effective treatment for pilonidal cysts.

-Here are ways to reduce your chance of getting a pilonidal abscess:
+To help reduce your chance of a pilonidal abscess:

 American Society of Colon and Rectal Surgeons